• Home

 Peel & stick adhesive fabric tape

-1. Repeat steps 1-6 of method 1 exactly as described above.
+1. Firstly, repeat steps 1-6 of method 1 exactly as described above.

-2. Snake the peel & stick behind the new hem.
+2. Then, snake the peel & stick behind the new hem.
 This time, be careful not to press down on the tape until you are sure that it is positioned correctly.

 Adhesive tape is added to the hem of a black and white curtain panel.